xullnn/ls_pull_over_push/120/answers.md

 Dog.new.set_age(2)
 ```

+- This works.

 - why the first case failed?
 - according to the last 2 cases, can you explain the rule of using private setter method?

+Private setter method is an exception that can be invoked with a receiver, but the receiver has to be `self`.

  *Updated*